skybet/skybet.github.io/_posts/2016-03-28-passwords-usage.md

 ##### When users get it wrong:

 For end users, ensuring a password isn’t guessable mainly means avoiding common dictionary words and picking a password that consists of a long string of characters from a large character set, including special symbols.
 A 30-character password from a large character set (such as the 95-character "ASCII printables") would still take centuries to crack for even an extremely fast dedicated multicore system able to have access to the password hashes and making 10 billion attempts per second.
-In a famous [XKCD](https://xkcd.com/) comic, ["Password Strength"](https://xkcd.com/936/), the author proposes the creation of lengthy passwords using a chain of randomly selected dictionary words (eg “horse battery staple”) to provide a sufficiently strong yet memorable password.
-We would recommend a two-tier password system, using one or a handful of XKCD-style passwords that you need to remember for authenticating to and accessing a secure password safe/store (eg [PasswordGorilla](https://github.com/zdia/gorilla/wiki) or [LastPass](https://lastpass.com)) and then for every other system, application or site using a traditional completely-random password string of the maximum length permitted from the largest character set permitted  (eg "4chyg#t_cZdS~b R=K@XP$").
+In a famous [XKCD](https://xkcd.com/) comic, ["Password Strength"](https://xkcd.com/936/), the author proposes the creation of lengthy passwords using a chain of randomly selected dictionary words (e.g. “horse battery staple”) to provide a sufficiently strong yet memorable password.
+We would recommend a two-tier password system, using one or a handful of XKCD-style passwords that you need to remember for authenticating to and accessing a secure password safe/store (e.g. [PasswordGorilla](https://github.com/zdia/gorilla/wiki) or [LastPass](https://lastpass.com)) and then for every other system, application or site using a traditional completely-random password string of the maximum length permitted from the largest character set permitted  (e.g. "4chyg#t_cZdS~b R=K@XP$").

 ##### When IT staff get it wrong: